-The pesticides Merit® 2F, 75WSP, 75WP, or CoreTect[TM] (imidacloprid) shall be applied to the root zone beneath GWSS host plants for controlling GWSS and providing long-term protection against reinfestation.
-Merit® 2F, 75WSP, and 75WP may also be applied as a foliar spray or soil drench, while CoreTect[TM] tablets will be inserted two to five inches below the soil surface and watered in to initiate tablet dissolution.
-CoreTect[TM] will be used in place of Merit® 2F,75WSP, or 75WP in situations where there are environmental concerns about soil surface runoff of the liquid Merit® formulations or for hosts that aren't listed on the Merit® label.
+The pesticides Merit® 2F, 75WSP, 75WP, or CoreTect® (imidacloprid) may be applied to the root zone beneath GWSS host plants for controlling GWSS and providing long-term protection against reinfestation.
+Merit 2F, 75WSP, and 75WP may also be applied as a foliar spray or soil drench, while CoreTect tablets may be inserted two to five inches below the soil surface and watered in to initiate tablet dissolution.
+CoreTect may be used in place of Merit 2F, 75WSP or 75WP in situations where there are environmental concerns about soil surface runoff of the liquid Merit formulations, such as host plants growing next to ponds and other environmentally sensitive areas, or for hosts that aren't listed on the Merit label.
 The pesticide Tempo® SC Ultra or Ultra WP (beta-cyfluthrin) may be used as a foliar spray to control adult and nymphal stages of GWSS.
-The pesticide Altus® (flupyradifurone) may be used as a foliar spray to control adult and nymphal stages of GWSS.
+The pesticide Altus[TM] (flupyradifurone) may be used as a foliar spray to control adult and nymphal stages of GWSS.